skimmilk8888/Triangle/README.md

 # Triangle

-This is class used to determine the type of a triangle given the lengths of its sides
+This is a class used to determine the type of a triangle given the lengths of its 3 sides

 ## Dependencies